rainestorme/auto-sh1mmer/README.md

 ### Enabling developer mode

-You can also enable developer mode so that you can access the developer shell through `crosh`.
+You can also enable developer mode so that you can access the developer shell and the `chronos` and `root` accounts through `crosh`.
 You can do this by booting into the sh1mmer menu, and selecting `Enable developer mode`.
 However, you should be aware that this will not stop enterprise enrollment from blocking various aspects of your device's functionality.
 For optimal results, you should also un-enroll your device.